-QUALIFYING EXAMINATION
+/ QUALIFYING EXAMINATION

-Once students have completed all of the required coursework, they must to pass a comprehensive examination in order to continue in the program.
-This exam is called the qualifying examination and it is based on core public health and discipline-specific material and is administered within the student's home department.
+Once students have completed all of the required coursework, they must pass a comprehensive examination in order to continue in the program.
+This exam is called the Qualifying Examination and it is based on core public health and discipline-specific material and is administered within the student's home department.
 Successful passage of the qualifying examination signifies competence in public health sciences and the student's major field of study, and indicates their readiness to engage in independent research.
-The qualifying examination is given by either the student's dissertation committee (OEHS & SBHS) or by an exam committee (EPID) and consist of two components: a written exam and an oral defense of the written exam.
+The qualifying examination is given by the student's dissertation committee in the OEHS & SBHS departments, and by an exam committee in the EPID department and consist of two components: a written exam and an oral defense of the written exam.
 It is important to note that you are not eligible to sign up for dissertation credits, until you have passed both components of the qualifying examination.